visgitprojects/Person-List-And-API/README.md

 To host on IIS you would need to publish the project as a release version.
 Then set IIS to the publisher files, setup the app pool/bindings etc. You would then need to update the react.js to the new api url.

+### Discovered Issue

+There appears to be a problem with the help page generation either when going to a previous version of .net framework or a previous version of Microsoft Visual Studios.
+The entire HelpPage folder can be deleted from PersonAPI/PersonAPI/Areas
+Which should allow the search page and API to run normally.
+The API tab in the navigation will not longer be available but the api itself is still navigable via the url

+*Will remove the bad nav link and generated help pages tonight 8/28*

 ![Image of the Initial Search Page](https://github.com/visgitprojects/Person-List-And-API/blob/master/PersonAPI/PersonAPI/Content/Examples/initiallist.JPG)
 ![Image of Search on Last name and First Name](PersonAPI/PersonAPI/Content/Examples/searchbylastnameandfirstnameresults.JPG)